stellio-hub/stellio-docs/docs/admin/keycloak_integration.md

 Installation and configuration of Keycloak is not described here, as it is well documented on the Keycloak site.

-Summary of steps to be performed to integrate Stellio with Keycloak:
+In order to connect Stellio with Keycloak, the following steps have to be performed:
+- Use the Keycloak Docker image provided by EGM (https://hub.docker.com/repository/docker/easyglobalmarket/keycloak)
-- Create a realm in Keycloak (if not yet done while setting it up)
+- Create a realm in Keycloak (if not yet existing)
 - Create the builtin roles known and used by Stellio
 - Configure Keycloak to propagate user, group and client events to Stellio
 - Activate and configure authentication in Stellio

+## Use the Keycloak Docker image by EGM

+This Docker image extends the Keycloak Docker image to bundle into it two SPIs:
+- The Stellio event listener that propagates provisioning events to the Kafka message broker used by Stellio
+- A metrics listener that exposes an endpoint that can be consumed by Prometheus

 ## Create a realm